 Applications for the 2024 Leadership Institute class are due on Friday, October 13.

 How to access EyeLearn

 - When prompted, log in with the same username and password you use to login to this website.
 This will then direct you to your account profile.

-- Accessing the My Learning feature provides access to your AOA Classroom.
-To access on-demand programs, press Click Here to Proceed to My Learning.
+- Accessing the My Courses and Learning Plan feature provides access to your AOA Classroom.

-- Once you have advanced to My Learning, you can view all available, on-demand courses.
+- Once you have advanced to My Courses and Learning Plan, you can view all available, on-demand courses.

 - Select Leadership Institute to access your program resources.